 6001 Kasuri Tsumugi Samue

 Clothes with traditional Japanese patterns.
-Enjoy various colors!
+Enjoy different colors!

-This is Japanese clothes that are just right for spring and autumn.
-The soft and slightly thin texture is perfect for both room wear and outing wear.
+These are Japanese clothes that are just right for spring and fall.
+The soft and slightly thin texture is perfect for indoor and outdoor wear.

-It is clothes that make you feel an elegant Japanese atmosphere.
+You can feel an elegant Japanese atmosphere with these clothes.
 The lattice-like splash pattern made of threads of random thickness gives it a rustic appeal.
-In Japan, such a splashed pattern is called "Kasuri(絣)" pattern, and this sparsely thick thread(Pongee) is called "Tsumugi(紬)" thread.
-Therefore, this Samue was named "Kasuri Tsumugi" Samue.
+In Japan, such a splash pattern is called the "Kasuri(絣)" pattern, and this sparsely thick thread(Pongee) is called the "Tsumugi(紬)" thread.
+That's why this was named "Kasuri Tsumugi" Samue.

-Made of 100% cotton, it is easy to clean.
-Please choose your favorite color from abundant color variations of all 17 colors.
-And we offer various sizes from SS to LL.
-You will surely find your favorite in both size and color.
+These Samue are made of 100% cotton and are easy to wash.
+Please choose your favorite from our 17 color selections.
+We also offer you various sizes from SS to LL.
+We are sure you will find your favorite Samue in size and color.

 - Made in Japan

 - Shipping weight:760g（Lsize）